Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: An Optimal Winning Strategy

-Our first goal will be to ensure that each qubit on Bob's side is entangled only with qubits on Charlie's side; then, we will repeat the same for Charlie.
+\end{example} Our first goal is to ensure that each qubit on Bob's side is entangled only with qubits on Charlie's side; then, we repeat the same for Charlie.
 That is, Bob and Charlie will perform local operations so that the pairs in $J'$ satisfy $(i_1, j), (i_2, j) \in J'$ imply $i_1 = i_2$ and $(i, j_1), (i, j_2) \in J'$ imply $j_1 = j_2$.